tonethar/IGM-330-Fall-2018/weekly/week-01B-notes.md

 - https://html.spec.whatwg.org/multipage/canvas.html#2dcontext

 ## V. Today's Topic - *Intro to the Canvas 2D Drawing API*
+- Concepts covered:
   - Getting a reference to the 2D drawing context with `canvas.getContext('2d')`
   - setting context "state" attributes like `.fillStyle`, `.strokeStyle`, `.lineWidth` and `.globalAlpha`
   - drawing rectangles, circles and lines
   - creating paths, and stroking and filling them
   - setting up an animation loop

-- Here are some handy helper functions we will be using today, they are provided below for your copy and paste pleasure:
+- and here are some handy helper functions we will be using today, they are provided below for your copy and paste pleasure:

 ```js
 function getRandomColor(){